 But what happens when your gas hot water isn’t working like it should and may need some repairs?
 We have put together some of the more common instant gas hot water system problems that can arise if you have an instantaneous gas hot water system.
 However if you would like some more information, give Brisbane Plumbing and Drainage a call on 1300 616 203 and we would be happy to assist.

 What is an instant gas hot water system?

 An instant gas hot water system has a range of names, including:

 - Tankless gas hot water system

 They are generally quite small and are located on the wall, heating water as needed instead of heating and then storing it.
 They are also one of the most efficient, if not the most efficient, hot water systems available.

 How does an instant gas hot water system work?

 Instantaneous gas hot water systems, as their name suggests, run on gas and function by propelling cold water through a pipe made of copper – known as a heat exchanger – that has heat applied to it directly.

-When you turn on a hot water tap, a flow sensor is set off in your instantaneous gas hot water system and the heating commences.
+When you turn on a hot water tap, a flow sensor is set off in your instant gas hot water system and the heating commences.
 This triggers a gas burner and the required amount of water is heated to the temperature that is needed and flows to your tap.
 Then, when you turn your tap off, your hot water system turns off too!